KoketsoL/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This is a script that lists environment variables.\
 This is a script that lists all local variables and environment variables, and functions\
 This is a script that creates a new local variable\
+This is a script that creates a new global variable\